Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Magneto-optical trap

 \section{Magneto-optical trap}

-For magneto-optical trapping we use well established laser cooling methods where we close the $^2 S_{1 / 2}, F= 9 / 2 \to {^2P_{3 / 2}}, F'=11 / 2$ cooling transition by providing repumping light on the $^2 S_{1 / 2}, F= 7 / 2 \to {^2P_{3 / 2}}, F'=9 / 2$ transition to depopulate the ground hyperfine state with lower total angular momentum $F$.
-It is worth noting that this level has higher energy than the $F=9/2$ level, unlike in other alkali atoms.
+For magneto-optical trapping we use well-established laser cooling methods where we close the $^2 S_{1 / 2}, F= 9 / 2 \to {^2P_{3 / 2}}, F'=11 / 2$ cooling transition by providing repumping light on the $^2 S_{1 / 2}, F= 7 / 2 \to {^2P_{3 / 2}}, F'=9 / 2$ transition to depopulate the ground hyperfine state with lower total angular momentum $F$.
+It should be noted that this level has a higher energy than the $F=9/2$ level, unlike other alkali atoms.
 In figure~\ref{fig:HFS} we present the relevant energy levels and schematically show various detunings of the laser beams used at different stages of laser cooling on both the $D_1$ and the $D_2$ line.

-During MOT loading we use maximum available laser power with total intensities of cooling (repumping) beams equal to 29$I_\mathrm{s}$ (18$I_\mathrm{s}$), where $I_\mathrm{s}$ is the saturation intensity of the $D_2$ line.
-We have found that we can obtain the highest atom number in the MOT for the magnetic field gradient of 11~G/cm, the cooling light red-detuned by \mbox{-3.5$\Gamma$~to~-4.5$\Gamma$} and the repumper red-detuned by \mbox{-0.5$\Gamma$~to~-4$\Gamma$}~(see figure~\ref{fig:mot_optimal_freq}).
-Here, $\Gamma$ is the natural linewidth of the $D_2$ line transitions.
-All measurements reported in the following paragraphs are obtained for the cooler (repumper) detunigs \mbox{equal to -4$\Gamma~(-1.5\Gamma$)}.
+During MOT loading we use maximum available laser power with total intensities of cooling (repumping) beams equal to 29$I_\mathrm{s}$ (18$I_\mathrm{s}$), where $I_\mathrm{s}=1.75$~mW\,cm$^{-2}$ is the saturation intensity of the $D_2$ line (used also for the $D_1$ line).
+We have found that we can obtain the highest atom number in the MOT for the magnetic field gradient of 11~G\,cm$^{-1}$, the cooling light red-detuned by \mbox{$-3.5\Gamma$~to~$-4.5\Gamma$} and the repumper red-detuned by \mbox{$-0.5\Gamma$~to~$-4\Gamma$}~(see figure~\ref{fig:mot_optimal_freq}).
+Here, $\Gamma\approx6.035$~MHz is the natural linewidth of the $D_2$ line transitions.
+Throughout the article we also use this value for the $D_1$ line.
+All measurements reported in the following paragraphs are obtained for the cooler (repumper) detunings \mbox{equal to $-4\Gamma~(-1.5\Gamma$)}.